Jeffrey-Le/Workout-Tracker/README.md

 ### 2. **backend-to-frontend-features Folder**
 Contains example files to assist frontend developers in integrating the backend functionality into their React components or other client-side frameworks.
+This folder also contains the knex equivalent js files so that they can work with our API, server, and backend setup.

 - **`README.md`**:
   - Explains how to use the example files in the folder.